Zelak312/nora_rename/README.md

 [#1 == 10 ?
 1 : 2]
 ```

-Dependant on the condition, if it's true 1 will be returned from it
-or 2 will be returned if the condition is false
+Dependant on the condition, if it's true 1 will be returned otherwise 2 will be returned

 The condition operator can be any of these `==`, `!=`, `<`, `<=`, `>`, `>=`